s-fifteen-instruments/guardian/docs/source/Installation.rst

 Initialized by ``vault_client_auth`` Docker service.

    * This is a workaround that allows for injecting client certificates into the Vault instance cert authentication store.
 Ideally, this would be done with an hvac Python client in vault_init but at the time of this writing, this functionality did not exist.
-Therefore, a shell script is used instead.
+Therefore, a shell script is used instead. [#]_
    * Authenticate to Vault instance using root token
    * Inject ``rest`` and ``watcher`` client TLS certificate into cert authentication endpoint
    * This enables both clients to authenticate to the local Vault instance using their client-side certificate identities

+.. [#] This functionality now exists in hvac, but not implemented yet.
+Refer to `documentation <https://hvac.readthedocs.io/en/stable/source/hvac_api_auth_methods.html#hvac.api.auth_methods.Cert.create_ca_certificate_role>`_ and `source <https://hvac.readthedocs.io/en/stable/_modules/hvac/api/auth_methods/cert.html#Cert.create_ca_certificate_role>`_.

 qkd
 ---